 ATGAS: Synthetic gas produced by dissolving coal in a bath of molten iron.
 The process was developed by Applied Technology, Inc. Synthetic gas may be used as a substitute for natural gas in industrial and home uses.

 ATOM: The smallest unit of an element consisting of a dense positively charged nucleus (of protons and neutrons) orbited by negatively charged electrons.

-Atomic Energy Commission: The independent civilian agency of the federal government with statutory responsibility to supervise and promote use of nuclear energy.
+Atomic Energy Commission: The independent civilian agency of the federal government with the statutory responsibility to supervise and promote the use of nuclear energy.
 Functions were taken over in 1974 by the Energy Research and Development Administration (now part of the U.S. Department of Energy) and the Nuclear Regulatory Commission.

 Atomic Nucleus: The positively charged core of an atom.

 Attainment Area: An area considered to have air quality as good as or better than the national ambient air quality standards as defined in the Clean Air Act.
 An area may be an attainment area for one pollutant and a non-attainment area for others.